 With built-in prioritization capabilities, VMDR is empowering Children's Mercy to take fast action to address the most serious threats in a timely manner.

 "The combination of real-time data and the prioritization view in VMDR has made a big impact on my day-to-day activities," comments Borla.
-"In the past, I would have to manually sift through pages and pages of data to figure out where the most severe vulnerabilities were—but now, I can use the Qualys Cloud Platform to see threat indicators in real time.
+"In the past, I would have to manually sift through pages and pages of data to figure out where the most severe vulnerabilities were—but now, I can use the Enterprise TruRisk Platform to see threat indicators in real time.
 As a result, our IT and patching teams can focus on remediating the vulnerabilities that have known exploits in the wild and shrink the attack surface faster."

 By harnessing the Qualys Web Application Scanning add-on for VMDR, Children's Mercy can deliver comprehensive protection for its internal and external web applications.